susanjlindner/wavefront-sdk-java/README.md

   /* set this if you want to override the default SocketFactory */ builder.socketFactory(<SocketFactory>);

-  /* set this if you want to change the default flush interval of 5 seconds */ builder.flushIntervalSeconds(2);
+  /* The flushing interval determines how frequently the proxy sends to Wavefront for storage. */ /* Set this if you want to change the default flush interval of 5 seconds */ builder.flushIntervalSeconds(2);

   WavefrontProxyClient wavefrontProxyClient = builder.build();